Undergraduate Degrees - Nutrition & Dietetics

 - Concentration #1: Dietetics: Also known as the Didactic Program in Dietetics (DPD), this option fulfills the Academy of Nutrition and Dietetics (AND) academic requirements to prepare students to become an entry-level registered dietitian nutritionist (known as RD or RDN).
-The complete steps to becoming an RDN are found here.
-Study is concentrated in the areas of nutritional science, medical nutrition therapy, community nutrition, nutrition education, food science, food production and management of foodservice operations, chemistry, physiology, plus a variety of supporting coursework in related disciplines.
-Currently a 3.0 GPA and completion of certain courses is required to be admitted to the major.
+View the complete steps to become an RDN.
+The study is concentrated in the areas of nutritional science, medical nutrition therapy, community nutrition, nutrition education, food science, food production, and management of foodservice operations, chemistry, physiology, plus a variety of supporting coursework in related disciplines.
+Currently, a 3.0 GPA and completion of certain courses are required to be admitted to the major.

 - Concentration #2: Nutritional Science: This concentration prepares students for careers in research, public health, and industry, or serves as a useful science degree while preparing to enter other medical professions (pre-med, physician assistant, etc).
 Study is concentrated in biology, chemistry, nutritional science, and selected electives.

 For more information on becoming a registered dietitian nutritionist, admissions, or transcript evaluation please visit the Didactic Program in Dietetics prior to contacting a faculty member.